DripDrop vs Liquid I.V.: How DripDrop Beats the Competition

-DripDrop ORS vs Liquid I.V.: Why DripDrop ORS Is Better
+DripDrop vs Liquid I.V.: Why DripDrop Is Better

-Now that you know a little bit about dehydration and oral rehydration solutions, we’ll dive into the comparison between DripDrop vs Liquid I.V. hydration drinks.
-While these drinks seem similar, there are a few reasons why you’ll want to reach for DripDrop ORS instead of the competition.
+Now that you know a little bit about dehydration and oral rehydration solutions, we’ll dive into the comparison between DripDrop and Liquid I.V. electrolyte powders.
+While these drinks seem similar, there are a few reasons why you’ll want to reach for DripDrop instead of the competition.

 The problem with a traditional ORS is it can taste bad due to a large amount of sodium.
 In response, many “electrolyte drinks” add large amounts of sugar or reduce the amount of sodium to make the drinks taste better.
 The problem is these solutions also become less effective.

-Liquid I.V. offers 10, 20, 40, or 60 packet purchase options.
-DripDrop ORS makes it easy to try out new flavors or buy bulk amounts of the ones you enjoy with their 8, 16, 32, and 80 packet options.
-With Liquid I.V.’s variety pack you’ll only get three flavor options compared to DripDrop ORS’s four flavors.
-When it comes to convenience, DripDrop ORS is the best choice thanks to a better variety pack and a larger choice of dose sizes and pack sizes.
+Liquid I.V. offers 10, 20, 40, or 60-packet purchase options.
+DripDrop makes it easy to try out new flavors or buy bulk amounts of the ones you enjoy with their 8, 16, 32, and 80-packet options.
+With Liquid I.V.’s variety pack, you’ll only get three flavor options compared to DripDrop’s four flavors.
+When it comes to convenience, DripDrop is the best choice, thanks to a better variety of packs and a more comprehensive selection of dose sizes and pack sizes.

 The Liquid I.V.
 Hydration Multiplier — their electrolyte powder formulation — misses the mark.
 Here we’ll show you why.

-While Liquid I.V. and DripDrop ORS contain similar amounts of sugar, DripDrop ORS has a higher sodium level per liter.
+While Liquid I.V. and DripDrop contain similar amounts of sugar, DripDrop has a higher sodium level per liter.
 This is important because sodium is the critical electrolyte necessary for dehydration recovery.
-It promotes better fluid intake, helps maintain greater fluid volume, and lower urine output.
-The precisely balanced formula of DripDrop ORS contains the medically relevant sodium electrolyte levels and lower glucose content required to facilitate faster and more effective fluid absorption and retention.
+It promotes better fluid intake while helping maintain greater fluid volume and retention.
+DripDrop's patented formula contains the precise ratio of sodium electrolytes and lower glucose content required to facilitate faster and more effective fluid absorption and retention.

 Liquid I.V. doesn’t contain other electrolytes like magnesium, calcium, or chloride, which your body needs for proper hydration.
-On the other hand, DripDrop ORS supplies vitamins and minerals like zinc, potassium, and magnesium.
+On the other hand, DripDrop supplies vitamins and minerals like zinc, potassium, and magnesium.
 These are essential to support your overall health and address dehydration.
-Plus, electrolytes like magnesium are key to addressing muscle cramping and other dehydration side effects when you need to hydrate.
+Plus, electrolytes like magnesium are key to addressing muscle cramping and other signs of dehydration side when you need to hydrate.

-DripDrop ORS is built on 50 years of ORS science, featuring a patented, doctor-developed formula that’s designed for unparalleled speed and amazing flavor.
+DripDrop is built on 50 years of ORS science, featuring a patented, doctor-developed formula that’s designed for unparalleled speed and amazing flavor.
 It's powerful enough to use in extreme circumstances but safe enough for everyday use.
-Thanks to its flavor, convenience, and effectiveness, it beats out the competition — especially when it comes to the DripDrop vs Liquid I.V. battle.
+Thanks to its exceptional taste, convenience, and effectiveness, it beats out the competition — especially when it comes to the DripDrop vs Liquid I.V. battle.

-Water doesn’t have many electrolytes.
+Water only has trace amount of electrolytes (if any).
 That means it can replenish lost fluid, but it won't provide the precise amount of sodium and glucose that your body needs to manage dehydration.
 Sports drinks, on the other hand, have too much sugar and not enough salt.
 That means they're not the most effective choice when you need to address dehydration fast.

-DripDrop ORS is the most effective electrolyte drink thanks to its medically relevant electrolyte levels.
-It contains a precise ratio of glucose and sodium to manage mild to moderate dehydration quickly.
+DripDrop is the most effective electrolyte drink thanks to its patented formula of glucose and sodium, made to manage mild to moderate dehydration quickly.
 The amounts are about half as much sugar and three times as many sodium electrolytes as you’d find in a sports drink.
 It also has beneficial electrolytes like potassium and magnesium that your body needs to stay hydrated and function correctly.

 When you're in a state of dehydration, water alone is not enough.
 Your body needs the perfect balance of sodium and glucose to help absorption.
-With the precisely balanced ratio in DripDrop ORS, you can replenish vital electrolytes and fluids to relieve dehydration quickly.
+With the precisely balanced ratio in DripDrop, you can replenish vital electrolytes and fluids to relieve dehydration quickly.

-Medical-grade DripDrop ORS is clinically proven to alleviate mild to moderate dehydration outside of a hospital setting, without the need for costly and painful IV therapy.
+Doctor-developed DripDrop is clinically proven to alleviate mild to moderate dehydration outside of a hospital setting, without the need for costly and painful IV therapy.
 Our patented formula is powerful enough to help patients suffering from dehydration caused by Ebola and cholera but safe enough for everyday use.
-Plus, DripDrop ORS tastes amazing and comes in a variety of flavors you can enjoy hot or cold.
+Plus, DripDrop tastes amazing and comes in a variety of flavors you can enjoy during work and play.

-When you need to tackle mild to moderate dehydration fast, reach for the most effective option: DripDrop ORS.
-Our doctor-developed formula contains the medically relevant sodium electrolyte levels and the lower glucose content required to defeat dehydration.
+When you need to tackle mild to moderate dehydration fast, reach for the most effective option: DripDrop.
+Our doctor-developed formula contains the precise ratio of sodium electrolyte and the lower glucose content required to defeat dehydration.
 Plus, it’s a low osmolarity formula that facilitates fast absorption.
 AND it tastes great.